pyrex36/Ux-samples/README.md

 hello, welcome
-You will need to download adobe xd to view and play the prototype.
+You will need to download adobe xd to view and play the "BOTB Spinner(view only)" prototype.

 < https://www.figma.com/proto/vKxfnot34ZXHY1k36kITbx/TOWIT-Web-Copy?node-id=439%3A0&viewport=493%2C398%2C0.028599344193935394&scaling=min-zoom >